 As for packing, most of these more intrepid rides will require your baggage to be handled quite a bit, either by you or by your guides and support team, so we highly recommend using a soft duffel bag rather than a hard, Samsonite-style suitcase.
-If you’re travelling light, The Chopper Bag is our go-to.
+If you’re travelling light, our Safari Bag is our go-to.

 Also, compartmentalising your luggage is one of the smartest moves you can make – so it’s worth considering getting your hands on a few travel packing cubes to keep everything organised.

 Riding boots (long, warm and waterproof, if you’re not bringing chaps)

 Chaps (optional – see our post on long boots vs chaps)